 With humanities and science departments and affiliated research institutes dedicated to these regions of the world, Stanford offers significant advantages to students seeking expertise in these areas.
 With Asia and Latin America both accessible to Stanford, students exploring these regions have opportunities to travel frequently while studying.

-ICA offer four JD/MA joint degree centers:
+SGS offer four JD/MA joint degree centers:

 The Center For East Asian Studies